Rzvn-HN/Rzvn-HN/README.md

   <section>
     <h2>About</h2>
     <p>
       I’m passionate about building tools and AI features that solve real problems.
-From experimenting with models to designing APIs and web apps, I enjoy taking projects from idea to production.
-I love streamlining workflows, writing clear documentation, and shipping reliable code that makes others’ work easier.
+From experimenting with models to designing APIs and web apps, I enjoy taking projects from idea to production. <br>
       I also enjoy exploring new technologies, learning continuously, and finding creative ways to simplify complex systems.
     </p>
   </section>